 Early Years

-Alan Dower Blumlein was born in Hampstead, London on 29 June 1903.
-Although he struggled through his school years he clearly showed an interest in electrical engineering and focused on books and publications in this field.
+Alan Dower Blumlein was born in Hampstead, London, on 29 June 1903.
+Although he struggled through his school years, he clearly demonstrated an interest in electrical engineering, focusing on books and publications in this field.

 Working Life

-At age 21 in September 1924, Blumlein joined International Western Electric (IWE) (later becoming Standard Telephones and Cables (STC)) where he worked on reducing cross talk over long distance telephone lines along with many other key telephony and signalling projects.
-By early 1929 and in less than 5 years working for IWE & STC, Blumlein filed 7 patents.
+At age 21 in September 1924, Blumlein joined International Western Electric (IWE) (later becoming Standard Telephones and Cables (STC)), where he worked on reducing cross-talk over long-distance telephone lines, along with many other key telephony and signalling projects.
+By early 1929, and in less than five years of working for IWE & STC, Blumlein had filed seven patents.

-At age 25 in March 1929, Blumlein joined Columbia Gramophone (later merging with The Gramophone Company to form EMI) where he would stay employed until his untimely death in 1942.
-It was during his time at Columbia and EMI where he would truly thrive filing 121 patents in the space of 13 years covering key developments in the field of stereo, television and radar.
+At age 25 in March 1929, Blumlein joined Columbia Gramophone (later merging with The Gramophone Company to create EMI), where he remained employed until his untimely death in 1942.
+It was during his time at Columbia and EMI that he truly thrived, filing 121 patents over 13 years covering significant advancements in stereo, television, and radar.

 Stereo

-At age 28 in December 1931, Blumlein filed his most famous patent Number 394.325 “Improvements in and relating to sound-transmission, sound-recording and sound-reproducing systems”.
-This patent contained 70 individual claims including the positioning of a pair of microphones, processing of sound from the microphones and cutting equipment to record two channels into a single record groove.
+At age 27 in December 1931, Blumlein filed his most famous patent No. 394.325, titled “Improvements in and relating to sound-transmission, sound-recording and sound reproducing systems”.
+This patent included 70 individual claims, covering the positioning of a pair of microphones, sound processing from the microphones, and equipment for cutting and recording two channels into a single record groove.

 Tragic Death